Schnicklfritz/Docker-Ubuntu-Nvidia/README.md

 yourusername/ubuntu24-cuda-xfce-x2go:latest

-- Connect to the container via X2Go client using SSH on port 2222.
+- Connect using X2Go client via SSH on port `2222`.
 - Username: `user`
 - Password: `user`

-### Access and Development

-- X2Go will start the XFCE desktop automatically upon connection.
-- Audio is forwarded through PulseAudio.
-- You can extend this base image with your specific apps and tools.

 ---

+## Access and Development

+- X2Go automatically starts the XFCE desktop session upon connection.
+- Audio is forwarded via PulseAudio to support multimedia applications.
+- The base image can be extended with additional apps and tools as needed.

+---

-## GPU and CUDA
+## GPU and CUDA Support

 This image exposes all GPUs and driver capabilities to the container.
-Use the `--gpus all` option in `docker run` to pass GPU access.
+Use the `--gpus all` option with `docker run` to enable GPU access.

 ---

 ## Contributing

-Feel free to fork and create derived images for your specific needs like voice cloning, Reaper, ComfyUI, or dataset processing.
+You are welcome to fork this repository and create derived images tailored to your specific use cases such as voice cloning, Reaper, ComfyUI, dataset processing, or other GPU-accelerated applications.

 ---